 You might be surprised to find Alexa on the list but they also offer a “Competitor Keyword Matrix” that shows phrases, popularity, and competition.

-One of our most favorite features is that it groups keyword phrases into clusters which make it easy for keywords targeting and can also give you information on how you should present your content silo to boost your chance for ranking keyword groups.
+One of our most favorite features is that it groups keyword phrases into clusters which makes it easy for keyword targeting and can also give you information on how you should present your content silo to boost your chance for ranking keyword groups.

 Okay, so now that you started checking your rankings and got your high potential keywords, now it’s time to tackle the important question: What do you do with it?

 Once you have found your low-hanging fruits, there are generally two approaches you can take to improve them and that is: to optimize or to create a new content silo?

 Reoptimizing is generally for pages that are already ranking high, perhaps between positions 4 to 10 on Page 1 or between positions 11 to 13 on Page 2.
 The goal here is to revisit and update the content to push the rankings further up.